Compound Action Patterns

 8 output_mapper:

-9 unique_list: steps.deduplicate_list
+9 unique_list: data.deduplicate_list_result

 Result